mtiezzi/gnn_graph_draw/README.md

 The model will be saved in the `saved_models` folder.

-HOW TO RUN AN EXPERIMENT: standard Graph Drawing with Neural Aesthete
+Standard Graph Drawing with Neural Aesthete
 =====================================================================

 Use the `graph_draw_main.py` script to draw graphs (please refer to the Arguments and the paper for further details) using standard SGD and the Neural Aesthete.

-HOW TO RUN AN EXPERIMENT: Graph Neural Networks for Graph Drawing
+Graph Neural Networks for Graph Drawing
 =================================================================

 Use the `graph_neural_drawers.py` script to draw graphs (please refer to the Arguments and the paper for further details ) using GNNs and the Neural Aesthete.

-HOW TO Draw graphs with Graph Drawing packages
+Draw graphs with Graph Drawing packages
 ==============================================

 Please install the followig dependendencies before running the `gd_packages.py` script: